LucaRainone/Autocratic/README.md

 }

 ```
-If you don'w want manage exceptions (which has sense in strict webapp like API),
+If you don't want manage exceptions (which has sense in strict webapp like API),
 you can add as argument the special type ForcedToNull, that force the value to null.

 ```php